BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 Instead, a Bitcoin wallet contains the "private keys" to your bitcoin.
 The bitcoin is located on the Bitcoin network that contains a public ledger similar in many ways to a spreadsheet with a record of everyone's transactions and balances.
 Private keys let you access bitcoin associated with those keys.
 A more suitable analogy for a Bitcoin wallet would be a keychain.

- Like regular keys on a keychain, bitcoin private keys can be copied.
+ Like regular keys on a keychain, Bitcoin private keys can be copied.
 For example, if you gave someone a copy of your house keys, they can unlock the door to your home.
 Likewise, if someone has a copy of your private key, they can access your bitcoin.
 This makes [private key management]({{ '/guide/private-key-management/introduction' | relative_url }}) one of the most important considerations of any bitcoin owner.

  Most bitcoin wallets will automatically generate users private keys, it is usually not something a user controls.
 We will look at practical design solutions for guiding users through this process in the next section.
 For now, this page explains how we can help get a user comfortable with the idea of a self-custodial wallet.